Madison-SDC/ultimate-tic-tac-toe/README.txt

 I've made Ultimate Tic-Tac-Toe!
 Play the unique strategy game with friends on one device!
-Easily reset the entire board, preview your next move, and undo the most recent move!
+Easily reset the entire board, preview your next move, undo the most recent move, and redo any recent moves just in case you made a mistake!
+Accidentally reset the entire board?
+Just hit redo a whole bundle of times!

 Planned features include: